 O&D and Connecting Passenger Traffic.
-Generally, more than two-thirds of the Airport's domestic passenger activity is origin and destination ("O&D") activity, meaning that passengers either begin or end their trips at the Airport.
-In 2020, the estimated percentage of O&D passenger traffic at the Airport was 65.9 percent, based upon 2020 O&D data from the U.S. Department of Transportation's database.
+Historically, more than two-thirds of the Airport's domestic passenger activity has been origin and destination ("O&D") activity, meaning that passengers either begin or end their trips at the Airport.
+Connecting traffic is considered more discretionary than O&D traffic, because passengers may choose other connecting airports based on the price and/or convenience of routes established by airlines.
+Additionally, connecting traffic can be influenced by airline decisions to shift connecting activity from one airport to another.
+In 2021, the estimated percentage of O&D passenger traffic at the Airport was 66.8 percent, based upon 2021 O&D data from the U.S. Department of Transportation's database compared to 65.9 percent in 2020 and 70.2 percent in 2019.

 The Airport's predominately O&D nature means that activity levels at the Airport are closely linked to the population and underlying economic strength of the geographic area served by the Airport.
-See "APPENDIX J-DEMOGRAPHIC AND ECONOMIC INFORMATION."
-As shown in Table 11, the Airport's top domestic O&D markets with at least one percent of market share in 2020 together represented approximately 69.1 percent of enplanesd passengers, and all but three were medium- or long-haul markets at least 500 miles from Seattle.
+See "Appendix I-Demographic and Economic Information."
+As shown in Table 8, the Airport's top domestic O&D markets with at least one percent of market share in 2021 together represented approximately 66.8 percent of enplaned passengers, and all were medium- or long-haul markets at least 500 miles from Seattle.